metapolator/metapolator/v0.3.0/project/README.md

-# Canola-min
+# Canola
-Project folder for Metapolator with minimal set of the Canola font (for UI development purpose)
+Project folder for Metapolator with the Canola font